killme2008/storm-monitor/README.md

 By default, storm-monitor just write alerts to logs/monitor.log, you can modify the src/storm_monitor/alarm.clj  to fit your application.For example,send alert to your mobile phone.

+The logs:

+		112  [pool-3-thread-1] INFO  storm-monitor.alarm  - Send alert to 88888888 with message:Topologies [topology1,topology2] have been killed
+		112  [pool-3-thread-1] INFO  storm-monitor.alarm  - Send alert to 99999999 with message:Topologies [topology1,topology2] have been killed
+		112  [pool-3-thread-1] INFO  storm-monitor.alarm  - Send alert to 88888888 with message:Topologies [topology1,topology2] have no active tasks
+		112  [pool-3-thread-1] INFO  storm-monitor.alarm  - Send alert to 99999999 with message:Topologies [topology1,topology2] have no active tasks

 ## License

 Copyright (C) 2011